Short Term Health Insurance

 Short-term health plans are very similar to a high-deductible style plan…a deductible you pay the medical expenses up to, then the insurer pays 100% afterward.

 People who are not above average users of health insurance like this option as the premium cost is much less, and the plan offers great coverage when something major or unexpected happens, as many times, depending on the deductible you choose, the out of pocket maximum medical cost you could be liable for is much less than ACA health insurance plans.
-You cap your out of pocket as low as $2,500.
+Your possible out of pocket medical cost could be as low as $2,500.

 And even in that deductible period, when you are paying for the medical costs, there are benefits of having the plan!
 That is because you do not pay the “retail cost” of those visits, hospital stays, surgeries, prescriptions, etc. You pay the discounted cost, the much lower cost the insurer has negotiated with the provider.